Death Valley pupfish: Distribution and habitat

 This species is known from only two locations in Death Valley: Salt Creek (subspecies salinus) at about 49 m below sea level, and Cottonball Marsh (subspecies milleri), at about 80 m below sea level.
 They are thought to be the remainders of a large ecosystem of fish species that lived in Lake Manly, which dried up at the end of the last ice age leaving the present-day Death Valley.

 The Salt Creek subspecies is also found at River Springs and Soda Lake, in Death Valley National Park.

+Diet

+The Death Valley pupfish mostly feeds on algae and, when available, small invertebrates.
+In the winter, its diet primarily consists of diatoms, while in the summer it eats spirogyra.

 Conservation

 The Death Valley pupfish has been classified as endangered by the IUCN because of its extremely restricted distribution (if the two extant locations were treated as a single unit, it would be considered critically endangered).
 Numbers of individuals at the locations are highly seasonally variable, and fluctuate with water level and flow volume.
 While the entire range of the species is located in a protected area, it may be under threat from accidental introduction of non-native species, local catastrophic events, and excessive pumping of the aquifer that feeds the habitat.

+The habitats of the known Death Valley pupfish populations, characterized by warm temperatures, high salinity, and seasonal fluctuations in water availability, are vulnerable to environmental change and disturbance.
+Pupfish species rely on highly variable seasonal output of nutrients in order to survive.
+Due to the short life span of individuals (10–12 months), successful annual reproduction is crucial to population survival.
+Climate change-driven increases in air and water temperatures in the shallow spawning habitats can significantly reduce egg survival and increase larva mortality.
+Research has shown that the spawning habitats have already warmed, and it is forecast that by 2050, the window for successful optimum conditions for pupfish reproduction will have shortened by at least 2 weeks.

+Changes in ground-water availability or flow can alter spring habitats and reduce suitable environments used by pupfish populations that are already experiencing seasonal fluctutations in water levels.
+Long-time monitoring of the Devils Hole pupfish habitat in the 1960s and 1970s showed declining water levels caused by nearby pumping, followed by recovering water levels as ground-water pumping was discontinued due to implemented management (such as hydrologic monitoring) and protection plans.